ON OCTOBER 27, EXPLORE THEOLOGICAL GRADUATE STUDY OPTIONS AND QUESTIONS WITH OTHERS.

 UPDATE: The book group is now full, and there are no more free books available.

 In connection to the September 20 Bernhard M. Christensen Symposium, faculty and staff are invited to participate in a book group discussion of America’s Original Sin: Racism, White Privilege, and the Bridge to a New America by Jim Wallis.
 The group will be co-led by Martha E. Stortz, Bernhard M. Christensen Professor of Religion and Vocation, and David Hamilton, Director of Operations and Global Inclusion, CGEE.

 The Book Group will meet for brown bag lunch discussion in the Riverside Room from 11:30am-12:30pm on Sept.
 7 and Sept.
 28.

 To receive a free copy of the book, please be sure the dates work for your schedule.
 Sign up by emailing email@example.com.
 Once registered, you may pick up the book in Oren Gateway 106.

 Please join us Wednesday, March 30 from 7pm-8:30pm.

-In addition to viewing one episode of the upcoming National Geographic series, there will be a panel discussion featuring Augsburg leaders of different faith traditions: Dr. Phil Quanbeck II, Dr. Maheen Zaman, and Julian Kritz (current Interfaith Scholar).
+In addition to viewing one episode of the upcoming National Geographic series, there will be a panel discussion featuring Augsburg leaders of different faith traditions: Dr. Phil Quanbeck II, Dr. Maheen Zaman, and Julian Kritz (Interfaith Scholar).
 The panel will be moderated by Rev. Mark Hanson, the new executive director of the Christensen Center for Vocation.

 6:30 P.M.
 Doors Open